thosakwe/angel_http2/README.md

 # angel_http2
 Experimental - Angel served via HTTP/2.
 We've got CORS, GZIP, and a static file running...

+For some reason, it won't serve HTTPS over HTTP/1.1.
+That's an issue with `package:http2`, I think.

 It turns out that Angel itself doesn't need to be modified to run on HTTP/2.
 Instead, my approach was leveraging `package:mock_request` to manufacture `HttpRequest` instances on incoming HTTP/2 connections.